Margin Calibration for Long-Tailed Visual Recognition: Introduction

-However, as pointed out by existing research~\cite{ganganwar2012overview,zhou2005training,cao2019learning}, data re-sampling strategies and loss re-weighting schemes will possibly cause underfitting on the head class and overfitting on the tail class.
-On the other hand, class-balanced loss functions or data re-sampling will lead to worse data representations compared with the standard training using the cross-entropy loss and the instance-balanced sampling (i.e., each instance has the same probability of being sampled)~\cite{kang2019decoupling,ren2020balanced}.
-In addition, the recent research reveals that the biased decision boundary given by the classifier head seems to be the performance bottleneck of the long-tailed visual recognition~\cite{kang2019decoupling,zhang2021distribution}.
-To benefit from both good data representations and the unbiased decision boundary, Decoupling, a heuristic two-stage strategy is proposed to adjust the initially-learned classifier head~\cite{kang2019decoupling} after the standard training.
-Furthermore, distribution alignment~\cite{zhang2021distribution} is developed as an adaptive calibration function to adjust the initially trained classification scores for each data point.
-However, \textit{the relation between the biased margin and the biased logit is neglected in existing research}, where the margin is the distance from the data point to the decision boundary.
+However, as pointed out by existing research~\citep{ganganwar2012overview,zhou2005training,cao2019learning}, data re-sampling strategies and loss re-weighting schemes will possibly cause underfitting on the head class and overfitting on the tail class.
+On the other hand, class-balanced loss functions or data re-sampling will lead to worse data representations compared with the standard training using the cross-entropy loss and the instance-balanced sampling (i.e., each instance has the same probability of being sampled)~\citep{kang2019decoupling,ren2020balanced}.
+In addition, recent research reveals that the uncalibrated decision boundary given by the classifier head seems to be the performance bottleneck of the long-tailed visual recognition~\citep{kang2019decoupling,zhang2021distribution}.
+To benefit from both good data representations and the unbiased decision boundary, Decoupling, a heuristic two-stage strategy is proposed to adjust the initially-learned classifier head~\citep{kang2019decoupling} after the standard training.
+Furthermore, distribution alignment~\citep{zhang2021distribution} is developed as an adaptive calibration function to adjust the initially trained logits for each data point.
+However, as pointed out by existing research~\citep{platt1999large,elsayed2018large}, the margins and logits have a critical effect to the classification performance. \textit{The relation between the uncalibrated margin and the logits is neglected in existing research}, where the margin is the distance from the data point to the decision boundary.